 - Excessive thirst

-- If they seem confused, weak or stumbling around (Very late sign)
+- If they seem confused, weak, or stumbling around (A very late sign)

 - Vomiting (Very late sign)

 If you are seeing any of the first few signs, it’s time to bring your dog indoors, let them cool down and drink plenty of water.